 Where to find information and advice?

-- In the Fire Safety Systems Inspection Schedules (Inspectieschema Brandbeveiligingssystemen) (Dutch) from the Centre for Crime Prevention and Safety (CCV), you will find the requirements with which your fire safety system must comply.
+- In the Fire Safety Systems Inspection Schedules (Inspectieschema Brandbeveiligingssystemen, in Dutch) from the Centre for Crime Prevention and Safety (CCV), you will find the rules your fire safety system has to meet.

 - In some municipalities, the local fire brigade (brandweer) may provide free advice about how to make your premises safe from fire.

 - The European Recommendation 86/666 EEC on fire safety in hotels defines minimum safety standards in hotels and serves as a basis for common safety rules throughout the EU.

 - The Holland Marine Industry (HISWA) publishes tips on fire prevention.
 Read the HISWA's instructions on checking gas installations on board (in Dutch).